k-CIR/cir-wiki/docs/natmeg/opm-acquisition/01_OPM-Acquisition.md

 ## Participant going inside the room

 In addition to the regular "conventional MEG preparation", make sure to always put an EEG cap.
 This is to provide additional thermal insulation (in participants with little hair) and avoid restricting air flow (in participants with a lot of hair).
-Once all the previous steps are done and the participant is prepared, the participant can already go inside the shielded room.
-Make sure to **turn off the sensors before opening the door**.
+Once all the previous steps are done and the participant is prepared, the participant can already go inside the shielded room. **Turn off the sensors before opening the door**.

 Place the participant in the chair and connect all the necessary cables such as the HPI coils cable (which goes into the HEDscan connector, not the TRIUX), the ECG/EOG electrodes and (if applicable) the EEG cap.
 Put in ear-tubes if required by for the experiment and - if running EEG - add a hair net to avoid leaving EEG gel on the sensors.
 Then carefully lift the participant up into the helmet until they start feeling the top of the helmet.
 After that, the sensors can be pushed in, being careful about not applying too much pressure to the participant.
 To avoid unintentionally pushing the participants head to one side we advise to center their head at the start by pushing in a few sensors on both sides.

 Be more careful with those sensors that can directly touch the skin (mainly in the ears).
 If that is the case, push the sensor a little out to avoid direct contact with the skin.

 Once all sensors are in place, give to the participant the alarm bubble, and other stimulus/response equipment needed for the paradigm.
-Then, close the door and repeat the same procedure described in section 3.
+Then, close the door and **restart, initialize and localize the sensors** (as previously described).

+**If you have to open the MSR door at any point during the recording, make sure to re-initialize the sensors** as sensors may have unlocked from the large change in background field.

 ## HPI pre